ziemen4/z-notes/content/draft/index.md

 Now that we have the extended block and light nodes can sample it.
 Let's go through some cases:
 ##### 1. The block proposer extended the block correctly
 The producer correctly applied the erasure coding.
-Now, if they want to withhold even a small piece of data, since there are enough chunks to reconstruct the whole block (recall that with $M$ chunks we can reconstruct $N$ chunks) then there is no point in them doing so!
+Now, if they want to withhold even a small piece of data, since there are enough chunks to reconstruct the whole block (recall that with **any** $M$ chunks we can reconstruct $N$ chunks) then there is no point in them doing so!
 To pull it off, they must withhold (assuming the same 2-fold extension that we discussed before) **at least half of the data**.

 If a single light client samples just 10 random chunks, the probability of them _missing_ the withheld data is $(\frac{1}{2})^{10}$, which is less than 0.1%.
 With hundreds of clients sampling, it becomes a statistical certainty that the fraud will be detected.

 ##### 2. The block proposer did not extend the block correctly
 Here lies the problem.
 What if the producer creates the extended data with garbage values that don't follow the polynomial?
 Then everything we discussed before simply does not hold anymore!

 Original proposals defined specialised fraud proofs to show that the extended block was incorrectly generated.
-Though some [research](https://arxiv.org/pdf/1809.09044) was done for such a scheme, the fraud proofs were still not good enough in terms of size and therefore there seemed to be no efficient way to solve the problem!
+Though some [research](https://arxiv.org/pdf/1809.09044) was done for such a scheme, the fraud proofs were still not good enough in terms of size and overall complexity.
+Therefore there seemed to be no efficient way to solve the problem!
 Luckily, there is a clever solution involving polynomials.

 ### The fall of the Data Availability Problem: PCS
 A **Polynomial Commitment Scheme (PCS)** is a cryptographic tool that allows someone to create a short, cryptographic commitment for a polynomial with two key properties: